Morristown, New Jersey: Aviation

 Morristown Municipal Airport is the closest public airport.
 While owned by the town, the airport is physically located in nearby Hanover Township, 3 miles east of Morristown proper.

 Newark Liberty International Airport in Newark / Elizabeth is the closest airport with scheduled passenger service.
 It is approximately 20 minutes away via Route 24 and Interstate 78.

 Media

-Due to its proximity to New York City and Newark, daily newspapers serving the community are The New York Times, The Wall Street Journal, and The Star-Ledger.
+With its proximity to New York City and Newark, daily newspapers serving the community are The New York Times, The Wall Street Journal, and The Star-Ledger.

-The Morristown Daily Record is published locally, as is New Jersey Monthly magazine.
+The Morristown Daily Record was published locally, before being renamed the Daily Record and moving to a near-by location.
+The New Jersey Monthly magazine is published locally.

 WMTR is an AM radio station at 1250 kHz is licensed to Morristown.
 The station features an oldies format.

 WJSV radio (90.5 FM) is the nonprofit radio station of Morristown High School, which also has a television show, Colonial Corner.

 Hometown Tales, a public-access television show and podcast chronicling stories and urban legends from around the world, is loosely based in Morristown.